+The thing about logging containers is that there are too many data sources.
+At every level of the stack logs are generated in great detail, certainly much more than traditional monolithic applications.
+Log data is generated as instances are created and retired, their configurations changed, as network proxies communicate with each other, as services are deployed, and requests are processed.
+This data is rich with nuggets of information vital for monitoring and controlling the performance of the application.
 With the amount of log data ever increasing, it requires specialized tools to manage and adapt to the specific needs of containers at every step of the log lifecycle.
 Kubernetes is built with an open architecture that leaves room for this type of innovation.
 It allows for open source logging tools to be created which can extract logs from Kubernetes and process these logs on their own.
 In response, there have been logging tools that have stepped up to the task.
 These logging tools are predominantly open source, and give you flexibility in how you’d like to manage logging.
 There are tools for every step including log aggregation, log analysis, and log visualization.
 One such tool that has risen to the top in terms of log aggregation is Fluentd.

 Fluentd is an open source tool that focuses exclusively on log collection, or log aggregation.
 It gathers log data from various data sources and makes them available to multiple endpoints.
 Fluentd aims to create a unified logging layer.
 It is source and destination agnostic and is able to integrate with tools and components of any kind.
 Fluentd has first-class support for Kubernetes, the leading container orchestration platform.
 It is the recommended way to capture Kubernetes events and logs for monitoring.
 Adopted by the CNCF (Cloud-native Computing Foundation), Fluentd’s future is in step with Kubernetes, and in this sense, it is a reliable tool for the years to come.